isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Another reason is been to delay initialization until an object is needed; the solution to that is often [not to declare a variable until it can be properly initialized](#Res-init)

 ##### Enforcement

-* (Simple) Every constructor should initialize every member variable (either explicitly, via a delegating ctor call or via default construction).
-* (Unknown) If a constructor has an `Ensures` contract, try to see if it holds as a postcondition.

 ### <a name="Rc-default0"></a>C.43: Ensure that a class has a default constructor